 I’ve meditated in the way that I’m outlining here for you, for over 20 years, and I’ve studied various common meditation techniques.

 Meditation evolves, as it should, to match your needs and evolution.
 But no matter whether you are a beginner meditator or advanced with years of experience, ATTENTION is still the common denominator for all effective meditation techniques.

 So let’s look at ATTENTION in meditation.

-Attention could be called a mediation technique in itself, but it’s actually the most important tool for all types of meditations, from guided visualization style meditation, to body awareness meditation, to self enquiry style meditations.
+Attention could be called a meditation technique in itself, but it’s actually the most important tool for all types of meditations, from guided visualization style meditation to body awareness meditation, to self-enquiry style meditations.